olavr-dev/olavr-dev/README.md

 **💻`Web Developer`** **🧑🏻‍💻`Programmer`** **🤓`Nerd`** **🕹️`Gamer`**

 I am a web developer and programmer from Norway.
-I am really passionate about programming and figuring out how all the `0`'s and `1`'s work.
+I am really passionate about programming and enjoy finding out what all the `0`'s and `1`'s do.
 On this page you get to join me on my quest to solve whatever real-life problems I encounter using code.

 ---